 What equipment is required to attend a workshop?

 You will need a laptop or desktop computer, or a smartphone or tablet, an internet connection, speakers/headphones, a microphone, and a webcam either built-in or attached to your computer or mobile device.
 For example, if your main workstation doesn’t have a webcam or audio, you can also simultaneously logon via a phone or tablet and use that device for audio and/or webcam while also being able to view and work on your workstation’s larger monitor.
 ZOOM also runs on Windows, Macintosh, Linux, iOS and Android and we have a commercial license so there are no restrictions.
 Full system requirements can be found at ZOOM’s Help Centre.

 I don’t live in Australia – can I still attend a workshop?

 You most certainly can.
 Our experience of working with overseas guests has been utterly wonderful despite the challenges of Time Zone differences for live interactive events.
-For example 10.00am to 1.00pm Australian Eastern Daylight time (AEDT) runs from 3.00pm to 6.00pm Pacific Standard Time (PST) the previous day (eg. Los Angeles or Vancouver), or from 6.00pm to 9.00pm Eastern Standard Time (EST) the previous night (eg, Montreal or New York), but can also finish as late as 3.00am Central European Time (CET) (eg. Vienna, Austria).
+For example 9.30am to 1.00pm Australian Eastern Daylight time (AEDT) runs from 2.30pm to 6.00pm Pacific Standard Time (PST) the previous day (eg. Los Angeles or Vancouver), or from 5.30pm to 9.00pm Eastern Standard Time (EST) the previous night (eg, Montreal or New York), but can also finish as late as 3.00am Central European Time (CET) (eg. Vienna, Austria).
 On the other hand time zones like Hong Kong (HKT) are only two hours earlier.
-But when Time Zone differences are simply too great we can time-shift the workshop by recording the Saturday sessions for watching on Saturday morning in the local time zone, and any questions are addressed on the Sunday which is also recorded, and follow up questions separately addressed after the workshop.
-There is also a hybrid approach where an international guest attends up to the point they need to sleep, and we then send the recording(s) of the session(s) they missed, and so on.
+But when Time Zone differences are simply too great we time-shift the workshop by recording in HD our Saturday sessions for watching on Saturday morning in the local time zone, and any questions are addressed on the Sunday which is also recorded in HD with follow up questions separately addressed after the workshop.
+There is also a hybrid approach where an international guest attends up to the point they need to sleep, and we then send the HD recording(s) of the session(s) they missed, and so on.